 These videos will help you understand what you're getting yourself into!
 This is NOT an easy job.
 The number of first-year planters who try the job for a few days or weeks and then quit is pretty high.
-If you're not going to enjoy the work, it's better that you make that decision before you start planting, rather than after you've spent a few thousand dollars on buying equipment and traveling to your first work site.
+If you're not going to enjoy the work, it's better that you make that decision before you start planting, rather than after you've spent a few thousand dollars on buying equipment and travelling to your first work site.

 Introduction, History of Tree Planting